hanna1909/data-challenges-updated/07-ML-Ops/01-Train-at-scale/01-Train-at-scale/README.md

 ### 6.1) Discussion

-We cannot load such dataset in RAM all at once, but we can load it chunk by chunk.
+We cannot load such dataset of shape (55M, 65) in RAM all at once, but we can load it chunk by chunk.

-How do we train a model "chunk by chunk" ?
+**How do we train a model "chunk by chunk" ?**

 This is called **incremental learning** or **partial_fit**
 - We initialize a model with random weights ${\theta_0}$